 Grab the best looking mint at the grocery store and use as soon as possible.
 Mint is infamous for turning brown quickly in the fridge, and you want your mocktail presentation to be impressive.

-Mix equal parts sugar and warm water, then let it chill in the fridge. making mint simple syrup is another option, if you’ll want to enjoy mocktails with mint and simple syrup over the course of a week.
+Mix equal parts sugar and warm water, then let it chill in the fridge.
+Making mint syrup is another option, if you’ll want to enjoy mocktails with mint and simple syrup over the course of a week.
 That way you don’t have to worry about your mint getting brown.

 Best Ice for Mint Juleps